 Business ethics is about choice.
 What values guide us?
 What standards do we use?
 What principles are at stake?
 How do we choose between them?
 An ethical approach to any issue will inquire about ends (goals) and means (how we achieve these goals) and the relationship between the two.
 Beyond this, ethics involves a consideration of the consequences of our choices from a range of stakeholder perspectives.
-At the commercial level, ethics looks at how we choose to succeed in relation to others and in relation to our impacts on others.
+At the commercial level, ethics looks at how we choose to succeed in relation to others and how our ethical standards can directly impact the bottom line.

 Business ethics is the depth dimension of any organisation, only truly tested in times of crisis.
-We work alongside our clients to anticipate ethical risks to avoid the sort of ethical meltdowns.
+We work alongside our clients to anticipate ethical risks to avoid the sort of ethical meltdowns exposed by Royal Commissions.
 Guided by deep lever questions such as:

 - How sound is your organisation’s corporate personality?